GispoCoding/eu-interreg-map/README.md

 Regardless of the selected layer you can move your mouse on the map to view full data of an individual region.

+The map works best on desktop.

 ## Data sources

 The Interreg data is from the [keep.eu database](https://keep.eu).
 Statistical NUTS regions are from [Eurostat](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
 Basemap is from [Carto CDN](https://carto.com/basemaps/), URL for the map: https://a.basemaps.cartocdn.com/light_nolabels/{z}/{x}/{y}@2x.png.

 ## Used software